cps-org/cps/common-package-specification.rst

 :Version: 0.4

 This document describes the schema for Common Package Specification files.
 A Common Package Specification file (hereafter "CPS") is a mechanism for describing how users may consume a package.
 "User" here refers to another package, not an end user.
-CPS deals with building software.
+CPS deals with building software, with a focus on packages providing a C/C++ ABI.

 CPS is based on `JSON`_.
 A CPS file is a valid JSON object.